ATNoG/python-udiscovery/README.md

 Right now we only support bluetooth (py-bluez) and zeroconf (using py-bonjour).
 But plugins are easy enough to write, and contributions are always welcome.
+The currently support plugins use:

+* pybonjour for zeroconf
+* pybluez for bluetooth

+If you want to implement your own plugin for a different library, for one of the already supported protocols keep the following in mind

+### Bluetooth

+* The EID is encoded as the service-id element

+### Zeroconf

+* The EID is encoded within the service TXT record